House Foundations Explained Every house is built on a foundation. But did you know there are different types...

-Also check for VOCs.
+You may also want to check for VOCs.
 The most common VOCs come from gasoline, benzene, and other solvents.
 Make sure the samples are tested through an accredited laboratory in your region.

 What happens if you require a new well?

-A properly maintained private well should last 30-50 years but what happens if you need a new well?
+A properly maintained private well should last anywhere between 30-50 years but what happens if you need a new well?
 You basically have two options: to drill a new well or you can increase the yield of your existing well by a method called hydrofracturing or hydrofracking.